 Trust is compromised

 Trust is key to every healthy relationship.
 It’s built around three fundamental areas: competence, perception of intent and integrity.
-With competence you have to deliver against client expectations.
+With competence, you have to deliver against client expectations.
 Integrity is about demonstrating honesty and reliability.
-Perception of intent is where you show you care deeply about your client, not just yourself.
+Perception of intent is where you show you care genuinely about your client, not just yourself.

 There are many scenarios where trust can be compromised.
 For example, if you mess up on a project and the client isn’t happy with the work you’ve produced, do you take the full money anyway and shrug your shoulders?
 Worse still, do you ask for more money to resolve it?
 This lack of integrity and selfish behaviour will destroy any trust you once had with your client, and they’ll undoubtedly walk away.

 A healthy business relationship is built on trust.
 You have to demonstrate honesty and reliability.
-You have to actually step back and understand that it isn’t always about the money.
-This is someone who has come to you requesting your help.
-To treat them badly, is like laughing callously in their face.
+You have to step back and understand that it isn’t always about the money.
+It's someone who has come to you requesting your help.
+To mistreat them is like laughing callously in their face.

-Be open, be honest, communicate often and care deeply about delivering the best possible outcome for your client.
+Be open, be honest, communicate and care about delivering the best possible outcome for your client.
 Do that, and you’ll never lose a client again.

 Complacency sets in